Ever thought about the benefits of allotments being more than just growing your own food?

-Whether you have a separate allotment or a vegetable patch in your garden there are numerous benefits to growing your own.
-Both fruit and vegetables can be grown depending on your location and time zone.
+Whether you have a separate allotment or a vegetable patch in your garden there are numerous benefits to growing your own food.

 In the UK having an allotment is a very traditional thing dating back to the nineteenth century and earlier.

-Allotments come in all shapes and sizes.
+There is also no national standard allotment size, allotments come in all shapes and sizes.
 More so now as most local councils are splitting original plots as they become available to rent.